apache/cordova-docs/docs/en/edge/cordova/events/events.searchbutton.md

 searchbutton
 ===========

-This is an event that fires when the user presses the search button on Android.
+This event fires when the user presses the search button on Android.

     document.addEventListener("searchbutton", yourCallbackFunction, false);